 It’s so easy to lose control of our healthy habits this time of year.
 We wait so long to eat that we’re ravenous and eat everything in sight when we finally have a moment.
 We sample everything we bake and then are consumed by sugar cravings demanding more sweets.

-We have so many hormones that help regulate appetite, but when our nutrition isn’t up to par, these hormone levels can go haywire.
-In addition to the well known and often talked about hormones – cortisol, insulin, thyroid hormones, estrogen and progesterone – there are a several other specialized hormones that play a large role in hunger and appetite.
+There are several hormones that help regulate appetite, but when our nutrition isn’t up to par, these hormone levels can go haywire.
+In addition to the well known and often talked about hormones – cortisol, insulin, thyroid hormones, estrogen and progesterone – many other specialized hormones play a large role in hunger and appetite.
 Ghrelin sends out the hunger signal, while Leptin lets your brain know you are full.
-Other peptides like neuropeptid Y, Adiponectin, Peptide YY and Cholecystokinin also have an impact on appetite, digestion, and metabolism.
+Other peptides like neuropeptide Y, Adiponectin, Peptide YY and Cholecystokinin also have an impact on appetite, digestion, and metabolism.
 Melatonin not only impacts your sleep, but if you are sleep deprived it can influence production of ghrelin and leptin as well.

 Making healthy food choices and avoiding overindulging are the best ways to keep these hormones balanced, and control your appetite rather than letting it control you!